Multidisciplinary Surgical Critical Care

 The multidisciplinary team is directed through the Division of Trauma and Surgical Critical Care and includes faculty from both this division and the Division of Anesthesia Critical Care.
 Vanderbilt surgical and anesthesia critical care fellows and surgical, anesthesia, and obstetrics and gynecology residents gain exposure to a variety of critical care issues surgical patients can experience in the perioperative period.
 This comprehensive approach to surgical critical care provides powerful research and educational opportunities for residents interested in a career in surgical critical care.

 In addition to the active clinical program, the division supports ongoing research opportunities and continuing medical education programs with Fundamentals of Critical Care Support and Advanced Trauma Life Support programs.
-Residents and nurse practitioners are educated daily during MDSCC rounds and during post-round educational conferences taught by Fellows and Attending physicians.
+Residents are educated daily during MDSCC rounds and during post-round educational conferences taught by Fellows and Attending physicians.

 As a part of our desire to constantly improve patient care and safety, the SICU supports a robust process improvement (PI) and quality assurance program.
 The PI program, reflecting the SICU itself, is a multidisciplinary group consisting of physicians, nurse practitioners, nursing leadership, nursing staff and ancillary SICU services.
 The PI program monitors key patient safety indicators to ensure the best possible patient outcomes using the most current evidence-based practice guidelines.

 - To function under the auspices of the Vanderbilt Medical Center mission to provide the highest quality of ICU care (outcomes/cost) possible